Convert VHS tapes to digital files using a laptop.

 Out-of-sync audio can be a real headache.
 One of the most common culprits is outdated driver software for your capture device.
 Updating your drivers can often resolve this.
 If the problem persists, try adjusting the audio settings in your conversion software.
 Some software allows you to manually synchronize the audio and video tracks.
 If you've tried these steps and the audio is still giving you trouble, there might be an issue with the audio cables or the VCR itself.
 Double-check your connections and try playing the tape in a different VCR to isolate the problem.

-Organize and Share Your Digitized Videos
+How to Organize and Share Your New Digital Videos

 After digitizing your VHS tapes, organizing and sharing those precious memories is the next step.
 A little planning goes a long way in ensuring your videos are safe, accessible, and easy to enjoy for years to come.